epics-docs/database-examples/README.md

 # README

-This repository aims to collect examples of EPICS Databases to help newcomers (or not so new) get an idea on who to use different records.
+This repository aims to collect examples of EPICS Databases to help newcomers (or not so new) get an idea on how to use different records.

 The repository is organized on the follow way:
 * Each folder has one example